EthanThatOneKid/tuffyhacks-2021-experience/README.md

 We spent about 4 months preparing and planning TuffyHacks in order to make this event as great as we possibly could.

-- The [TuffyHacks Team](https://tuffyhacks.com/meet-the-team/) would for at least 1 hour per week for the 4 months leading up to the event.
+- The [TuffyHacks Team](https://tuffyhacks.com/meet-the-team/) would meet for at least 1 hour per week for the 4 months leading up to the event.
 - I worked on [`tuffyhacks.com`](#tuffyhacks.com) and the [`tuffyhacks-bot`](#tuffyhacks-bot) in my free time.
 - Recorded a video ad for one of the sponsors, [**@digitalocean**](https://github.com/digitalocean).